 41. What is the estimated timeframe for the recognition and enforcement of an award?
 Is there an expedited procedure?
-May a party bring a motion for the recognition and enforcement of an award on an exparte basis?
+May a party bring a motion for the recognition and enforcement of an award on an ex parte basis?

 There is no specific timeframe for the recognition and enforcement of an award.
 Article 67 provides that an arbitral award is eligible for enforcement only after receiving an exequatur, which is an order granted by the president of the competent court within the jurisdiction where the award was rendered.
 This process is conducted under emergency procedures but involves summoning the parties and their counsel.

-Under the new reform, bringing a motion for the recognition and enforcement of an award on an ex parte basis is not available.
+Under the new reform, bringing a motion for the recognition and enforcement of an award on an exparte basis is not available.

 In Morocco, the judicial stance towards the recognition and enforcement of arbitral awards is typically positive and aligns with the principles of the New York Convention.
 Precisely, the enforcement of international arbitral awards in Morocco is governed by the provisions of Article 77.
 This article states that international arbitral awards are recognized and enforced within Morocco, provided they do not contravene national or international public order.
 The responsibility for this enforcement lies with the president of the commercial court in the jurisdiction where the awards were rendered.
-In cases where the seat of the arbitration is located abroad, the enforcement falls under the jurisdiction of the president of the commercial court in the summoning of the parties involved.
+In cases where the seat of the arbitration is located abroad, the enforcement falls under the jurisdiction of the president of the commercial court in the place of execution.
+This process is carried out after the summoning of the parties involved.